Research & Development-Extreme sand sculpting

 We here at Sand-Isle are constantly pushing the limits with sand.
 Thinking outside the box, we are continuously experimenting with formwork, inventing and reinvented forms making the previously impossible with sand, possible.

 Below are pics and short narratives of a few of our ‘Frankenstein Forms’, showing untried sculptures that worked…and those that didn’t.
 Simply put, these are sculptures that are living on the edge.

 When altering and designing new forms, we try to make these forms with materials that can be found at most master level sand sculpting events and competitions in case we want to use our ideas there.
 Such is the case when Chris was asked to create a 8' tall hollow jellyfish sand sculpture on Travel Channel's 'SandMasters'...the tallest known hollow sculpture ever made.
 Made from a combination of 5 gallon buckets, round (rhizome barriers) & wooden forms and a bit of ingenuity.
 Click on the pics to read more.

-Even though the barrel forms didn't work as well as I had hoped, it forced me to pursue hollow sculpture form work from a different angle.
+Even though the barrel forms didn't work as well as Chris had hoped, it forced him to pursue hollow sculpture form work from a different angle.
 The pics below show our 'tube' form.
 This form allows for any size sculpture to be hollow upon building it (vs. pounding up tons of sand inside forms just to remove it again).
 It can be as long, as tall, as wide, and just about as tapered as you want (depending on the stability of the sand).
 All made from materials from Home Depot.
 Click on pics to read more.

 Other hollow sculptures.
 Click on pics for more.

-Below is a an idea that was stewing in my head for awhile.
+Below is a an idea that was stewing in Chris' head for awhile.
 The objective is to make a massive arch using less sand in less time than can be done with normal box forms.
 This is accomplished with two sets of forms set in symmetry, with longer forms on top connecting the two sets while using a 'bridge' inside the connecting form to keep the sand in.
 Worked like a champ.
 Pulled it together in Huntington Beach on another Sand Masters episode.
 Arch proved to be extremely durable...could of walked across it.
 Click on pics to read more.

-Even though the above pics show a successful and easier way to make a large arch, I wanted to improve on that design, using even less time and less sand.
+Even though the above pics show a successful and easier way to make a large arch, Chris wanted to improve on that design, using even less time and less sand.
 Below shows the first attempt to do so.
 Click on the pics to read more.

 Yet another simple idea for making an arch (w/help from Thys van Bourgondien).
 A series of 5-gallon buckets with the bottoms cut out and each one sliced on one side, then duck taped shut.
 The pic below show it's ease, each one filled with sand while making the arch.
 A piece of wood is set in between to keep the buckets from toppling inwards.
 When done, simply cut the tape and remove each one individually.
 Note, this is only the arch section, you can make this as tall as you want by setting this arch on 2 separate towers of round forms.